-According to STEMNET (Science, Technology, Engineering, and Mathematics Network), "employability" is defined as "transferable skills needed by an individual to make them 'employable."
+If you’re asking yourself, “what are employability skills?”
+STEMNET (Science, Technology, Engineering, and Mathematics Network) defines this term as "transferable skills needed by an individual to make them employable."
 Employability relates to your knowledge, skills, and attitudes, how you use those assets, and how you present them to employers in today's context.

-Today, your education and experience may only be enough to qualify for a job but, but, to be successful in most roles in the field of emerging technologies, you will need soft skills like communication, team-work, and problem-solving.
-These 'soft skills' that will equip you to carry out your role in the company to the best of your ability are also referred to as 'employability skills.'
+Today, your education and experience may only be enough to qualify for a job, but to be successful in most roles in the field of emerging technologies, you will need soft skills like communication, teamwork, and problem-solving.
+These soft skills that will equip you to carry out your role in the company to the best of your ability are also referred to as employability skills.

-"Building blocks" of any career; these skills are what make you employable across roles, sectors, and industries.
-Employers usually want to see that you already have these 'soft skills' before hiring, because they are much harder to teach.
+The building blocks of any career, these skills are what make you employable across various roles, sectors, and industries.
+Employers usually want to see that you already have these soft skills before hiring, because they are much harder to teach.

 Why are Employability Skills Important?

-These set of "job-readiness" skills are, in essence, behaviors that are necessary for every job and are essential attitudes that allow you to grow in your career and also efficiently let you:
+These sets of job-readiness skills are, in essence, behaviors that are necessary for every job and are essential attitudes that enable you to grow in your career and also efficiently help you: